Game One

-Game One is a French television channel owned by Paramount Networks EMEAA.
-The channel shows several programs based on video gaming.
-It also airs Japanese anime on a regular basis.
+Game One was a French television channel owned by Paramount Networks EMEAA.
+The channel showed several programs based on video games.
+It also aired Japanese anime on a regular basis.

 History

 In Germany between 2006 and 2014, a television show about video games with the same name aired on MTV Germany.
-After the show was cancelled, the guys from Game One launched an online TV channel with the name Rocket Beans TV on Twitch and YouTube.
+After the show was cancelled, Game One launched an online television channel, named Rocket Beans TV, on Twitch and YouTube.

-Since 2016, they moderate the web show Game Two with the support of FUNK, an online service of the German television channels Das Erste and ZDF.'
+Since 2016, they present the web show Game Two, with the support of funk, which is the online service of the German television channels Das Erste and ZDF.'

 Shutdown

-On 8 October 2025, a report revealed the closure of the channel from late November, as part of a plan from Paramount Skydance Corporation that would affect more than 50% of its television workforce in France.
+On 8 October 2025, a report revealed the closure of the channel from late November, as part of a plan from Paramount Skydance that would affect more than 50% of its television workforce in France.
 The channel was still profitable, with net gains of €2 million per year.
 Its staff was surprised by the decision.

+However, the channel, along with J-One, could return as early as March 2026 with a new shareholder, and Paramount Network France was reportedly in negotiations to sell the channels.